-Even if you have a mild spreading of the ribs, bad posture will make it appear a lot worse.
+Even if you have a mild spreading of the ribs, bad posture will make it look a lot worse.

-In the text that follows, I’ll list you 5 exercises that will improve your posture, while simultaneously reducing the sticking out of the ribs.
+In the text that follows, I’ll list you 5 exercises that will not only improve your posture, but also reduce rib flare.

 Don't be scared!
 You won't dislocate your shoulders.
-It is just the name of this powerful rib cage exercise!
+It is just the name of this powerful exercise!

 If you do it correctly, it will put your shoulders in the right place, stretch your tight pecs (chest muscles) and strengthen your upper back.

 All of this is critical for proper posture.
-It is a perfectly safe exercise that will put your flaring ribs back into place.
+It is a perfectly safe exercise that will help the flared ribs get back into place.